geo-python/site/source/lessons/L1/course-environment-components.rst

 .. note::

-    The interactive code cells are a new feature in the 2020 course materials, and it is still a bit experimental!
+    The interactive code cells are a new feature in the 2020 course materials.
+This feature is still a bit experimental!
     Remember that you can always open up the materials in Binder or CSC Notebooks and run the code in there.

 JupyterLab
 ------------
 `JupyerLab <https://jupyterlab.readthedocs.io/en/stable/getting_started/overview.html>`__ is an open-source web-based user interface for doing data science.
-The Jupyter lab interface consists of different components such as a file browser, terminal, image viewer, console, text editor, etc.
+The JupyterLab interface consists of different components such as a file browser, terminal, image viewer, console, text editor, etc.

-**Jupyter Notebooks** (filename extension ``.ipynb``) are documents inside the JupyterLab environment which contain computer code, and rich text elements (figures, links etc.).
+**Jupyter Notebooks** (filename extension ``.ipynb``) are documents inside the JupyterLab environment which contain computer code, and rich text elements (figures, links, etc.).
 Jupyter Notebooks are perfect for documenting a data science workflow in an interactive format.

 **We use JupyterLab/Jupyter Notebooks as the default programming environment during this course.**